skosachiov/wanna-debian/README.md

 Fix myrepo with trixie:

-`echo "" | backport.sh --checkall broken-before trixie myrepo`
+`echo "" | backport.sh broken-before trixie myrepo`

-By default the backport script runs dose3 build dependencies check with the `--checkonly` option, to change the behavior here we use --checkall.
+By default the backport script runs dose3 build dependencies check without the `--check-only` option, to change the behavior here we use --check-only.

 ### select packages to backport